Church of the Holy Sepulchre: The Holiest Christian Site

 0:00

-Nestled in the narrow streets of the Old City of Jerusalem is the monumentally important Church of the Holy Sepulchre—the most sacred Christian complex.
-The church is believed to be on the specific site within Golgotha, also known as Calvary, where Jesus Christ’s Crucifixion and Resurrection occurred.
+Nestled in the narrow streets of the Old City of Jerusalem is the monumentally important Church of the Holy Sepulchre, the most sacred Christian complex.
+The church is believed to be on the specific site of Golgotha, also known as Calvary, where Jesus Christ’s crucifixion and resurrection occurred.

-The original ecclesiastical construction, ordered by Emperor Constantine, was consecrated in 335.
-In the nearly 1,700 years since, much of its architecture has sustained damage from conquest, pillaging, earthquake, and fire, necessitating repeated reconstruction.
-Today, one can see architecture that showcases elements of Roman-Byzantine, medieval Romanesque, 19th-century, and modern-day influences.
+The original ecclesiastical construction, built by Emperor Constantine, was consecrated in 335.
+In the nearly 1,700 years since, much of its architecture has sustained damage from conquest, pillaging, earthquakes, and fire, necessitating repeated reconstruction.
+Today, architecture that showcases Roman-Byzantine, medieval Romanesque, 19th-century, and modern-day influences can be seen.

 Michelle Plastrik